LaFosseAcademy/rlam/snowflake-II.md

 ```

 - Move to the `Chart` tab
-- Select `Bar` as the Chart type
+- Select `Line` as the Chart type
 - Under `Data`
   - First drop down: `AVG_RATE` - select average
-  - Second drop down: `QUOTE_CURRENCY` for the `X-Axis`
+  - Second drop down (Series): `QUOTE_CURRENCY` (if you cannot see it, just add a new column)
+  - Third drop down (X-axis): `RATE_DAY` - none
-- Under `Appearance`
+- Under `Appearance`, check:
-  - Orientation: second option
-  - Order bars by: `Bar size`
-  - Order direction: `Ascending`
-  - Series direction: `Ascending`
+  - Show Legend
+  - Label X-Axis
+  - Label Y-Axis
+  - Crop Y Axis
 - Increase the size of the chart if needed by dragging the tab up
-- You can also check the labels under `Appearance`

-In this `Chart` we can see the quote values of USD against EUR, CAD, and NLG
+In this `Chart` we can see the quote values of USD against EUR, GBP, IEP, and CHF